What is a Health Insurance Deductible?

 This means:

 • You must pay the first $5,000 of most of your health care costs.
-Some health plans apply the deductible toward the out-of-pocket maximum.
-Check the details of yours plan to see if that is the case.
+This deductible amount is applied toward your out-of-pocket maximum.
+Remember, you don’t have to pay all of your deductible to have certain preventive services covered without being charged.

 • When the amount of deductible and coinsurance you've paid reaches $6,000, the plan covers 100% until your "plan year" renews.
 A plan is active for one year at a time.

-At the start of each plan year, your deductible and coinsurance resets for the next plan year.
-That means deductible and coinsurance start again.
+At the start of each plan year, your deductible and coinsurance resets for that plan year.
+That means your deductible and coinsurance start again.

-It gets a bit confusing, so if you still have questions or need help, ask us.
+Understanding what you will pay when getting care can be a bit confusing.
+If you have questions or need help, just ask us.